cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/memory_mapped_io_note.rst

    is returned, and *errno* is set appropriately.
 On success, ``munmap()`` returns ``0``, on  failure  ``-1``, and errno is set
    (probably to ``EINVAL``).

-**ERRORS**

-   EACCES
-      A file descriptor refers to a non-regular file.
-Or ``MAP_PRIVATE`` was requested, but *fd* is not open for reading.
-      Or ``MAP_SHARED`` was requested and ``PROT_WRITE`` is set, but *fd* is not open in read/write (``O_RDWR``) mode.
-Or ``PROT_WRITE`` is set, but the file is append-only.

-   EAGAIN
-      The file has been locked, or too much memory has been locked (see :manpage:`setrlimit(2)`).

-   EBADF
-      *fd* is not a valid file descriptor (and ``MAP_ANONYMOUS`` was not set).

-   EINVAL
-      We don't like *addr*, *length*, or *offset* (e.g., they are too large, or not aligned on a page boundary).

-   EINVAL (since Linux 2.6.12)
-      *length* was 0.

-   EINVAL
-      flags contained neither ``MAP_PRIVATE`` or ``MAP_SHARED``, or contained both of these values.

-   ENFILE
-      The system limit on the total number of open files has been reached.

-   ENODEV
-      The underlying filesystem of the specified file does not support memory mapping.

-   ENOMEM
-      No memory is available, or the process's maximum number of mappings would have been exceeded.

-   EPERM
-      The *prot* argument asks for ``PROT_EXEC`` but the mapped area belongs to a file on a filesystem that was mounted no-exec.

-   ETXTBSY
-      ``MAP_DENYWRITE`` was set but the object specified by *fd* is open for writing.

-   EOVERFLOW
-      On 32-bit architecture together with the large file extension (i.e., using 64-bit off_t):
-      the number of pages used for *length* plus number of pages used for ``offset`` would overflow unsigned long (32 bits).

-   Use of a mapped region can result in these signals:

-      SIGSEGV
-         Attempted write into a region mapped as read-only.

-      SIGBUS
-         Attempted access to a portion of the buffer that doesn‘t correspond to the file (for example, beyond the end of the file, including the case where another process has truncated the file).

 **NOTES**

    This page describes the interface provided by the glibc ``mmap()`` wrapper function.